Idaho's Transgender Sports Ban Faces A Major Legal Hurdle

 "It only takes one biological male competing in women's sports to take the state championship title," Holcomb says.
 "It only takes three to knock women off the podium altogether."

-However, in his ruling blocking Idaho's trans sports ban, Judge Nye knocked those arguments down.
-It remains a matter of "significant dispute," he wrote, whether "transgender women who suppress their testosterone have significant physiological advantages over cisgender women."
+However, in his ruling blocking Idaho's trans sports ban, Nye knocked those arguments down.
+It remains a matter of "significant dispute," the judge wrote, whether "transgender women who suppress their testosterone have significant physiological advantages over cisgender women."

 What's more, he wrote, the notion that transgender women athletes are robbing their competitors of victory is not supported by the facts.